MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/hololens2.md

 <!-- ====================================================================== -->
 ## Step 3 - Configure the Unity project for Mixed Reality development

-Once you have your tools installed, you are ready to create and configure your project.
-The easiest way to get started with HoloLens 2 development is to utilize the the Mixed Reality Toolkit (MRTK) in your project.
+Once you have your tools installed, you're ready to create and configure your project.
+The easiest way to get started with HoloLens 2 development is to use the the Mixed Reality Toolkit (MRTK) in your project.

 The Mixed Reality Feature Tool simplifies the process of discovering, installing, and managing Mixed Reality features, including the Mixed Reality Toolkit, and packages for your Unity project.
 For more guidance on installing the Mixed Reality Feature Tool, see [Welcome to the Mixed Reality Feature Tool](/windows/mixed-reality/develop/unity/welcome-to-mr-feature-tool).